Empower Your Practice

 How to Switch to Remote Counseling

-Thanks to remote technologies, it is possible to engage with patients not only during quarantine, but also during a long break due to illness.
-The same applies in summer, when parents with children spend time on vacation.
-We need the child not to lose the skills and abilities that have been developed.
+Remote technologies make it possible to engage with patients during a long break due to illness or over the summer, when parents and children spend time away from home.
+The goal is to ensure children do not lose the skills and abilities they have developed.

 We have outlined all the pros and cons of SLT working online.
 Now it's time to use all your knowledge and communication skills and make online practice a fundamental part of your workflow.